-(1) The Board voted to change the applicant's characterization of service to Honorable because the applicant's Major Depressive Disorder outweighed the applicant's alcohol-related misconduct.
+(1) The Board voted to change the applicant's characterization of service to Honorable because the applicant's Post Traumatic Stress Disorder outweighed the applicant's misconduct alcohol-related misconduct.
 Thus, the prior characterization is no longer appropriate.

-- (2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code under the same pretexts, and the reason the applicant was discharged was both proper and equitable. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.
+(2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code, as the reason the applicant was discharged was both proper and equitable.

+(3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.